DanWBR/LottieSkiaSharp/README.md

 # LottieSkiaSharp
 Lottie is a mobile library for Android and iOS that parses [Adobe After Effects](http://www.adobe.com/products/aftereffects.html) animations exported as json with [Bodymovin](https://github.com/bodymovin/bodymovin) and renders them natively on mobile!

-**This library is a port from the Java code to support the all platform that SkiaSharp support.**
+**This library is a port from the Java code to support the all platform that SkiaSharp support.
+It is a pure SkiaSharp implementation, and does not rely on any platform features other than an SKCanvas.**

 ## Download